-Presentation-During the fall semester following the program review preparation year, the program/department delivers a presentation to the Program Review Committee, outlining its review of its current structure and goals as well as the new five-year goals and objectives.
-These new goals and objectives as well as the planning documents developed during the writing phase are presented, showing links to the Education Master Plan.
-A summary of these reports is presented as an informational item to the Academic Senate, Classified Senate, and Blue Ribbon Management Team so that every constituency group is aware of the resource needs of programs/departments as presented in program review and will be better prepared for budget and resource allocation discussions.

-Annual Report-For those programs/departments not engaged in the five-year Program Review Cycle, an action and resource allocation plan showing any needs that may require funding from the budgetary process and the justification based on the Education Master Plan Objectives will be submitted to the Program Review Committee by the end of the fall semester and then forwarded to the PIEAC for consideration of funding during the budget development discussions.
-A copy of the action and resource allocation plan shall also be given to the Wing managers.
+Presentation-During the fall semester the final self-study report is submitted to the Program Review Committee which carefully evaluates the report in order to validate its claims and resource needs. following the program review preparation year, The program/department meets with the Program Review Committee to discuss any issues, concerns, questions, and commendations the Committee may have prior to validating the report. , outlining its review of its current structure and goals as well as the new five-year goals and objectives.
+These new goals and objectives as well as the planning documents developed during the writing phase are presented, showing links to the Education Master PlanAnnual Report-For those programs/departments not engaged in the five-year Program Review self-study cycle, an annual report will be completed by the end of October to the Program Review Committee for evaluation and validation.
+These reports include action and resource allocation plans showing any needs that may require funding from the budgetary process and the justification based on Education Master Plan Objectives, Goals, or Initiatives .
+Data Passed to Planning-By the middle of November, all Annual Reporst and Five-Year Resource Plans and Allocation Predictions will be sent to College Council for review and then housed in the Office of Instruction with a copy being presented to the Chair of Planning, Institutional Effectiveness and Accreditation Committee (PIEAC) for use in discussions and planning prior to sending resource requests to the Budget Committee.

+Conclusion of the Program Review Cycle – Before the end of the fall semester, the Program Review Committee will prepare a summary report of all 5-year self-studies and annual reports to present to Wings managers and to PIEAC.

 Major topics of interest to the entire college shall be considered for further vetting through various avenues including brown bag lunches and town hall gatherings.

-Data Passed to Planning-By the last day of the fall semester, all Annual Resource Plans and Allocation Predictions and Five-Year Resource Plans and Allocation Predictions will be sent to College Council for review and then housed in the Office of Instruction with a copy being presented to the Chair of Planning, Institutional Effectiveness and Accreditation Committee (PIEAC) for use in discussions and planning prior to sending resource requests to the Budget Committee.

 PLANNING, INSTITUTIONAL EFFECTIVENESS AND ACCREDITATION COMMITTEE

-Data Gathering-During the fall semester, the PIEAC gathers data from the college in the form of Program Review Annual/Five-Year Resource Plans and Allocation Predictions, Education Master Plan Goals and Objectives, Facilities Plan Goals, Technology Plan Goals, District’s 20/20 plan, Chancellor’s directives, Legislative directives, College President’s directives, Grant Team ideas and proposals, and budget information from Administrative Services.
+Data Gathering-During the fall semester, the PIEAC gathers data from the college in the form of Education Master Plan Objectives and Goals , Facilities Plan Goals, Technology Plan Goals, District’s 20/20 plan, Chancellor’s directives, Legislative directives, College President’s directives, Grant Team ideas and proposals, and budget information from Administrative Services.
+At the end of the fall semester, PIEAC also receives the Program Review Summary Report.

-Strategic Planning-In February, the PIEAC reviews the input from the various college groups based on the constituency area of purview and incorporates their views into the goals and objectives.
-These goals and objectives that were prioritized for the academic year will be used to determine the directives to be used in the budget allocation process.
-These directives are vetted through the constituency groups with input brought back to PIEAC prior to approval by the first PIEAC meeting in March.

-Directives Sent to Budget-Following the directives being approved by the constituency groups, the PIEAC sends budgetary requests linked to the Education Master Planning goals and objectives to the Budget Committee for use in determining the feasibility of such requests and the final preparation of the budget.
-The Resource Allocation Proposal, outlining request, alternative funding sources, and links to the Education Master Plan goals and objectives is to be included.
+Strategic Planning- During the month of November, Wing Planning Councils will convene in order to prepare presentations that will be made to PIEAC during February.
+The Wing Planning Councils will have broad representation from within the Wing and will prepare a report that includes Wing objectives and goals, priorities, resource needs, and allocation requests.

+Each Wing will present its report to PIEAC during the month of February so that PIEAC can complete its institutional prioritization process during its first meeting in March.
+The institutional prioritization plan will be forwarded to College Council for consideration and to the college Budget Committee for allocation recommendations.

+Conclusion of the PIEAC Planning Cycle After the Budget Committee has deliberated and matched resource requests with funding sources, it will return its report to PIEAC which then forwards the recommendations to College Council for final budget approval.
+College Council forwards the budget recommendations directly to Administrative Services by April 15 for development of the college budget.
+Administrative Services will submit the proposed budget to the college president in timely fashion, and will forward a copy of the budget to PIEAC as an information item for dissemination to college constituency groups.